esquesque/scala-bytecode/README.md

 scala-bytecode
 ==============

-## Facile bytecode analysis, disassembling, and manipulation in Scala.
+## Terse bytecode analysis, comprehension, and optimization in Scala.

-### Built on top of ObjectWeb ASM 4.0.
+### Built on top of ObjectWeb ASM 5.0.

 # Bytecode in a Can